-The School Games Mark is a Government led awards scheme which was launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
+The School Games Mark is a Government led awards scheme to reward schools for their commitment to the development of competition across their school and into the community.

 The School Games, which is funded by Sport England and delivered by the Youth Sport Trust, is a government led programme designed to deliver competitive school sport to all young people.

 The School Games consists of four unique types of competition:

 Level 1: (Intra-School Competition) An intra-school competition is a sporting activity taking place between pupils who attend the same school.

 Level 2: (Local Inter-School Competition) A local inter-school competition is a sporting activity taking place between schools from the same area – either as a one-off fixture or as part of a league.